Computing all maps into a sphere: Introduction

-\heading{The problem. } One of the central themes in algebraic topology is understanding the structure of all \emph{continuous} maps $X\to Y$, for given topological spaces $X$ and $Y$ (all maps between topological spaces in this paper are assumed to be continuous).
-For topological purposes, two maps $f,g\:X\to Y$ are usually considered equivalent if they are \emph{homotopic}, i.e., if one can be continuously deformed into the other\footnote{More precisely, $f$ and $g$ are defined to be homotopic, in symbols $f\sim g$, if there is a continuous $F\colon X\times [0,1]\to Y$ such that $F(\cdot,0)=f$ and $F(\cdot,1)=g$.
-With this notation, $[X,Y]=\{[f]:f\colon X\to Y\}$, where $[f]=\{g: g\sim f\}$ is the \emph{homotopy class} of $f$.}; thus, the object of interest is $[X,Y]$, the set of all homotopy classes of maps $X\to Y$.
+\heading{The problem: homotopy classification of maps. } A central theme in algebraic topology is to understand, for given topological spaces $X$ and $Y$, the set $[X,Y]$ of homotopy classes of maps\footnote{ In this paper, all maps between topological spaces are assumed to be continuous.
+Two maps $f,g\colon X \to Y$ are said to be \emph{homotopic}, denoted $f \sim g$, if there is a map $F \colon X \times [0,1] \to Y$ such that $F(\cdot,0)=f$ and $F(\cdot,1)=g$.
+The equivalence class of $f$ of this relation is denoted $[f]$ and called the \emph{homotopy class} of $f$.} from $X$ to $Y$.

 Many of the celebrated results throughout the history of topology can be cast as information about $[X,Y]$ for particular spaces $X$ and~$Y$.
-An early example is a famous theorem of Hopf from the 1930s, asserting that the homotopy class of a map $f\:S^n\to S^n$, between two spheres of the same dimension, is in one-to-one correspondence with an integer parameter, the \emph{degree} of $f$.
+An early example is a famous theorem of Hopf from the 1930s, asserting that the homotopy class of a map $f\colon S^n \to S^n$, where $S^n$ is the $n$-dimensional sphere, is completely determined by an integer called the \emph{degree} of $f$, thus giving a one-to-one correspondence $[S^n,S^n] \cong \Z$.
 Another great discovery of Hopf, with ramifications in modern physics and elsewhere, was a map $S^3\to S^2$, now called by his name, that is not homotopic to a constant map.

-These are early results in the theory of \emph{higher homotopy groups}.
-For our purposes, the \emph{$k$th homotopy group} $\pi_k(Y)$, $k\ge 2$, of a space $Y$ can be thought of as the set $[S^k,Y]$ (which is, moreover, equipped with a suitable group operation).\footnote{Strictly speaking, the isomorphism $\pi_k(Y)\cong [S^k,Y]$ needs mild assumptions on $Y$; e.g., it holds if $Y$ is a path-connected CW-complex.} In particular, the \emph{homotopy groups of spheres} $\pi_k(S^n)$ are among the most puzzling objects of mathematics, and many respected papers have been devoted to computing them in special cases (see, e.g., the book \cite{Ravenel}).